rodolfoap/toolbox/COMMANDLINEFU.COM.md

 # COMMANDLINEFU.COM

-Given that COMMANDLINEFU.COM interface has completely degraded, here are some commands that I use ocasionally.
+Given that COMMANDLINEFU.COM interface has completely degraded, here are some of my commands that I use occasionally.

 See https://web.archive.org/web/20150512005555/http://www.commandlinefu.com/commands/by/rodolfoap.